-These funds have been fully contracted and activities are well underway to support the survival of affected animals, plants and ecological communities, to support wildlife rescue, and engage the community in bushfire recovery.
-Most projects will conclude in June 2021.
-Some projects have been granted approval to conclude after June due to delays in implementation caused by the impacts of COVID-19 and/or the March 2021 floods.
-As at 30 September 2021, over $47 million of these funds have been paid to funding recipients and further payments will be made incrementally on achievement of milestones set down in contracts.
+These funds have been fully contracted and activities are underway to support the survival of affected animals, plants and ecological communities, to support wildlife rescue, and engage the community in bushfire recovery.
+Most projects have completed their on-ground activities.
+Some projects have been granted approval for extensions due to delays in implementation caused by the impacts of COVID-19 and/or more recent natural disasters.

 Phase 2 – Recovery and Resilience